Progress report for LNE23-459

 Materials Guided via the Education Plan and compensated for their labor by the project (based on 1.5x required hours per activity, as observed over the years at the UNH research farm), each participating farmer will establish and manage a small, pilot kiwiberry vineyard on their farm.
 Consisting of two parallel rows of a t-bar trellis system, the ~1,200 s.f. vineyard will be sized to accommodate 12 vines (8 female/fruiting vines and 4 male/pollenizing vines – see Example Vineyard Layout) and will follow recommended layout and construction practices, as detailed in our program’s production guide (Hastings and Hale 2019).

-Experimental Design A recently developed variety evaluation methodology known as tricot ("triadic comparison of technologies") reduces the effort required by individual farmers while still allowing systematic comparisons among numerous selections (van Etten et al. 2020).
+Experimental Design A participatory variety evaluation methodology known as tricot ("triadic comparison of technologies") reduces the effort required by individual farmers while still allowing systematic comparisons among numerous selections (van Etten et al. 2020).
 In tricot, each participating farmer is tasked with evaluating only 3 different varieties; and the feedback provided is simple and categorical (best vs. worst), greatly easing the tasks of data collection and reporting.
-In sets of 3, the 20 advanced selections (2 vines of each) will be distributed in a balanced fashion to the 40 farmer participants.
-To allow comparisons to the control variety without impacting the power of the study, vines of ‘Geneva 3’ will also be planted at each farm, raising the total number of fruiting varieties to 4 in what is essentially an augmented tricot design (see Williams et al. 2011).
-Because the planted vines will not produce fruit for at least the first two seasons, fruit samples sourced from the UNH Research Vineyard will be mailed to all participating farmers each October, following the same augmented tricot design.
+In sets of 3, the 11 advanced selections (2 vines of each) were distributed in a balanced fashion to the farmer participants.
+To allow comparisons to the control variety without impacting the power of the study, vines of ‘Geneva 3’ were also be planted at each farm, raising the total number of fruiting varieties to 4 in what is essentially an augmented tricot design (see Williams et al. 2011).
+Because the planted vines will not produce fruit for at least the first two seasons, fruit samples sourced from the UNH Research Vineyard have been and will continue to be mailed to all participating farmers each October, following a similar augmented tricot design (subject to fruit availability).

 Data Collection and Analysis